 - Cookie means a small text file placed on your computer or device by Our Sites when you visit certain parts of Our Sites and/or when you use certain features of Our Sites;

-- Cookie law means the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003 and of EU Regulation 2016/679 – the General Data Protection Regulation (GDPR);
+- Cookie law means the relevant parts of the UK General Data Protection Regulation (the UK GDPR);

 - ENGYS/We/Us/Our means (i) ENGYS Ltd., a company registered in England and Wales under 6936178, whose registered address is 1 The Green, Richmond, Surrey, TW91PL, UK and whose main trading address is Studio 20, Royal Victoria Patriotic Building, John Archer Way, London, SW18 3SX, UK, and (ii) all its subsidiary companies: